Last visit: April 2, 2023

 But it deserves some props.
 The mascots, Raymond and DJ Kitty, engage in some fun antics.
 Concessions are well run.
 And Game Day staff do their best to make the place feel inviting and you welcomed.

 You’re likely enjoying a game in shorts any time during the season.
-The Outfield bar has pregame specials and some cool bar games making it a rare in-stadium pregame option worth considering.
+The Outfield bar has pregame specials, vintage arcade games, and some cool bar games making it a rare in-stadium pregame option worth considering.
 And the crowds, while small, older and often split for the visiting team, can get pretty loud, especially when the cowbells come out.
 Perhaps best of all, a day at St Pete Beach followed by a ballgame is a dang fine day, regardless of venue.

 Except for when only 6,999 others decided to join you.